dbochicchio/luup-mqtt/README.md

 }
 ```

 It's self explanatory.
-Go to `MQTT` section and put your credentials.
+Go to `MQTT` section and put in your credentials.
 These will be used by your client devices as well.
 In `Luup` section specify your Vera/Openluup IP and port.

 `Devices` section has your mappings.
 You can map a message to different devices, use a part of the payload, or mix and match.